Macklemore: 2009–2017: Career with Ryan Lewis

 Their album The Heist was released in October 2012 and debuted on the U.S. Billboard 200 at number 2 of the week dated October 27, 2012, selling over 78,000 copies.
-"Same Love" was released on July 18, 2012, and after "White Walls".
+"Same Love" was released on July 18, 2012, and later "White Walls".
 In January 2013, Music Choice featured Macklemore in the brand new series "Primed", which focuses on emerging artists.
 In May 2013, Haggerty was featured on Clinton Sparks's single "Gold Rush", along with 2 Chainz and D.A.
 The Heist World Tour began in August 2012 to promote The Heist.

-In May 2014, Macklemore was accused of antisemitism after wearing a costume resembling a common Jewish caricature during a private concert in Seattle, Washington.
-The rapper released an apology and stated his intention was to disguise himself, not to impersonate any ‘type’ of person.
+In a private concert at the Experience Music Project museum in Seattle on May 16, 2014, Macklemore wore a costume featuring a wig, beard, and prosthetic hooked nose, which some said resembled an antisemitic Jewish caricature, and accused him of antisemitism.
+Guests at the museum event had been asked to dress as their "favorite music icon or video character" — many who saw photos of him said that Macklemore's costume did not portray such an icon.
+The Stranger reported that the nose Macklemore seemingly wore may have been a "Sheik/Fagin" nose.
+By May 20, the rapper had apologized and stated that his intention was to disguise himself, not to impersonate any 'type' of person.
+The Anti-Defamation League accepted Macklemore's apology, saying that they "take him at his word that he did not have any ill-intent" and believed that the issue was 'a tempest in a teapot' "over an unfortunate choice of wardrobe."
+B'nai B'rith International and Seth Rogen expressed doubt over the explanation provided by Macklemore.